 - Post about your email newsletter on social media

-- Include a link to sign up in the body of your email newsletter (for those who’ve been forwarded the newsletter)
+- Include a link to sign up in the footer of your email newsletter (for those who’ve been forwarded the newsletter)

 - Add a link to sign up for emails in your own email signature

-Collecting emails can be as simple as including a form in the footer of your website, but if you want to build up a following it’s a good idea to offer subscribers something special.
-This method is called “gated content.”
-Gating your content means that people will need to provide their email in exchange for access to the content.
-Content that you gate should be valuable—for example, an ebook titled “10 Ways to Make Your Investments Work Harder.”
+Collecting emails can be as simple as including a form in the footer of your website, but if you want to quickly build an email list, it’s a good idea to offer subscribers something valuable.

 Step 3: Organize Newsletter Details